adeadedeji72/-dareyio-pbl-project17/project17.md

 # Ensure to change this to your acccount number
 account_no = "760200903907"

-db-username = "bayo"
+master-username = "bayo"

-db-password = "bayodevops"
+master-password = "bayodevops"

 tags = {
   Enviroment      = "production"